How to Design Durable Components for Electrical Systems

 Accelerated life testing

 Machines can’t wait 20 years to find out if their parts last 20 years.
 Accelerated life testing involves applying high levels of voltage, temperature, and vibration continuously to components to their test limits.
-This information can be used to help teams determine the probability of failure and pinpoint weak points early on.
+This information can help teams determine the probability of failure and pinpoint weak points early on.

 Non-destructive testing methods